Stride-Apollo/Stride/src/doc/user_man/populationgenerator.rst

 Some min-max pairs should not overlap.
 E.g. min-max pairs of villages or the maximum age of a young employee should be smaller than the minimum age of an "old" employee.
  Also, the ``factor`` in ``population.commutingdata`` should be greater than 1.0.
  Cities aren't required to have airports, and they can have as many airports as you'd like.
-The only restriction here, is that airport names should be unique as well as city names.
 Family configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~